caridadrivera/caridadrivera/README.md

 </div>
 </div>

-- 🔭 I’m currently working on a Next.js, Tailwind, Firebase journal application
+- 🔭 I’m currently working on a React Native journal application
-- 🌱 I’m currently learning Docker
 - 📫 How to reach me: devcaridad@gmail.com
-- ⚡ Fun fact: I am fully bilingual

 ### My Stats: